CharlesKiarie/AwesomeContact/README.md

 # AwesomeContact - A simple backend-service to process your contact forms...

-This project was built to expose a simple endpoint that contact forms can post to a bit of back-end magic amd boom you recieve an email in your desired email service linked to said enpoint.
+This project was built to expose a simple endpoint that contact forms can post to, a bit of back-end magic on my end and boom you recieve an email in your desired email service linked to said enpoint.
 We then could redirect the user to a custom html page you specified or a default one hosted by AwesomeContact.

 `[https://awesomecontact/asHSYUS76887ahsgdyts/]`